rodolfodpk/go-crablet/docs/overview.md

-# Overview: Dynamic Consistency Boundary (DCB) in go-crablet
+# Overview: Exploring Dynamic Consistency Boundary (DCB) Concepts in go-crablet

-go-crablet is a Go library for event sourcing, built around the [Dynamic Consistency Boundary (DCB)](https://dcb.events/) pattern.
-DCB enables you to:
+go-crablet is a Go library for event sourcing, exploring concepts inspired by the [Dynamic Consistency Boundary (DCB)](https://dcb.events/) pattern.
+We're learning how DCB enables you to:

 - Project multiple states and check business invariants in a single query
 - Use tag-based, OR-combined queries for cross-entity consistency
 - Enforce optimistic concurrency with combined append conditions
 - Stream events efficiently for large datasets

-## Key Concepts
+## Key Concepts We're Exploring

 - **Batch Projection**: Project multiple states (decision model) in one database query
 - **Combined Append Condition**: Use a single, OR-combined query for optimistic locking
 - **Streaming**: Process events row-by-row, suitable for millions of events
 - **Tag-based Queries**: Flexible, cross-entity queries using tags

-## DCB Decision Model Pattern
+## DCB Decision Model Pattern (Our Understanding)

 A DCB decision model is built by:
 1. Defining projectors for each business rule or invariant